AlonSaban/Instagram-clone/README.md

 # Instagram-clone
-Frontend builds on react, using Vite.
-With MUI as the main style source. backend build on node.js (express), build on CRUD style operations.
+Frontend with react, using Vite.
+With Material UI as the main style source.
+The Backend is build with node.js , express, with CRUD style operations.
 MangoDB as the main data base